nullfocus/covidvis/README.md

 # covidvis
-Simple visualization using an SVG, NYT's excellent covid data, and vanilla JS
+Simple visualization using an wikipedia CC SVG, NYT's excellent covid data, and vanilla JS